james2m/seedbank/README.md

 end
 ```

 *Note* - If you experience any errors like `Don't know how to build task 'db:seed:users'`.
-Ensure your specifying `after 'development:companies'` like the above example.
+Ensure you are specifying `after 'development:companies'` like the above example.
 This is the usual culprit (YMMV).

 Contributors
 ============